sage-code/maj/basic.md

 **examples**

-* jo mh leva sifo = I am washing myself
+* jo levu sifo = I am washing myself
-* tu te joka solo = you are playing alone
+* su wazu sifo = he is resting himself
-* su se waza sifo = he is resting himself
+* tu joku da solo = you are playing by yourself

 **notes:**
  * it is a total of: 6 x 4 = 24 pronouns